Serge Ibaka: Los Angeles Clippers (2020–2022)

 On 25 November 2020, Ibaka signed with the Los Angeles Clippers.
-Ibaka was reunited with former Raptors teammate Kawhi Leonard, both of whom were part of the 2018-19 championship squad.
-In his first game with the Clippers, Ibaka had 15 points and 6 rebounds in a Clippers 116–109 win over the Lakers.
-On 24 February, 2021, Ibaka scored 21 points, grabbed 9 rebounds, and recorded 6 assists during a 128–111 win over the Cleveland Cavaliers.
+He was reunited with former Raptors teammate Kawhi Leonard, both of whom were part of the 2018–19 championship squad.
+In his first game with the Clippers, Ibaka had 15 points and six rebounds in a 116–109 victory over the Lakers.
+On 24 February 2021, Ibaka recorded 21 points, nine rebounds, and six assists during a 128–111 victory over the Cleveland Cavaliers.

 Milwaukee Bucks (2022–2023)

 On 10 February 2022, Ibaka was traded to the Milwaukee Bucks as part of a four-team trade that sent Rodney Hood and Semi Ojeleye to the Clippers.

 On 19 July 2022, the Bucks re-signed Ibaka to a one-year contract.
 In January 2023, the Bucks mutually agreed with Ibaka to trade him.

-On 9 February 2023, Ibaka was traded to the Indiana Pacers in a four-team trade involving the Brooklyn Nets and Phoenix Suns.
+On 9 February 2023, Ibaka was traded to the Indiana Pacers alongside Jordan Nwora and George Hill in a four-team trade involving the Brooklyn Nets and Phoenix Suns.
 He was waived by the Pacers two days later.

+Bayern Munich (2023–2024)

+On 16 September 2023, Ibaka signed with Bayern Munich of the German Basketball Bundesliga (BBL) and the EuroLeague.
+On 15 July 2024, Ibaka parted ways with the German club.

+Return to Real Madrid (2024–2025)

+On 26 July 2024, Ibaka signed a one-year deal with Real Madrid.
+On 2 July 2025, Ibaka amicably parted ways with the Spanish powerhouse.

 National team career

-At youth level, Ibaka represented the Republic of the Congo.
+At a youth level, Ibaka represented the Republic of the Congo.
 At the 2006 FIBA Africa Under-18 Championship in Durban, he led all players in scoring and rebounds with an average of 18.6 points and 13.8 rebounds respectively.

 Years later, Ibaka expressed a desire to play for the Spain national basketball team.
 After living in the country for four years, he was granted Spanish citizenship on 15 July 2011.
 His team won the gold medal in the Eurobasket 2011, beating France in the final by a score of 98–85.
 He won a silver medal with Spain at the 2012 Summer Olympics.